DarkoGNU/DarkoGNU.github.io/_pages/interests.md

 frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>
 You can check out my playlist [here](https://youtube.com/playlist?list=PLPa9qwFC6sQucfaqDZ1zvwW9LU7vqosNi).
 There's no Spotify version, unfortunately.
-YouTube is the best streaming platform for underground music fans, because a lot of unpopular songs just aren't available on Spotify!
+YouTube is the best streaming platform for underground music fans because a lot of unpopular songs just aren't available on Spotify!

 Also, you can easily upload a song to YouTube yourself.
 For example, I had to upload